ElektraInitiative/PermaplanT/e2e/README.md

 ├── test-results  Screenshots, videos, etc.
 ```

+## Environment Variables

+All environment variables are optional, since they have defaults.

+- `E2E_URL` (Default: localhost:5173)
+  The url where the app is running.

+- `E2E_USERNAME` (Default: Adi)
+  The username to login to permaplant.

+- `E2E_PASSWORD` (Default: 1234)
+  The password to login to permaplant.

 ## Quickstart

+- Make sure your app is running.
+- Make sure the [ENV](#environment-variables) variables are set according to your desire.
-Make sure you have a virtual environment or you are inside [.devcontainer](../.devcontainer/README.md).
+- Make sure you have a virtual environment as this will install all python dependencies.
-This will install all dependencies and run e2e tests with these [ENV](.env) variables.

 ```sh
 ./install.sh